wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-with-test-data.md

 These are the collections currently published the wis2box-api.

+!!! question
-- What collection is currently available?
+     What collection is currently available?
+!!! question
-- How many data-notifications have been published ?
+    How many data-notifications have been published ?

 5. Make sure you can connect to your wis2box-broker using MQTT-explorer.
 - protocol=mqtt:// host=`<your-host>` port=1883